sf1/go-card/README.md

 Go Smart Card API
 =================

 High level API for smart card integration written in pure Go.
 On Linx and other Unix-like systems, this package talks directly to the PCSC-Lite daemon, and on Windows it accesses the smart card service via winscard.dll.

+**Note**: macOS isn't and won't be supported, because its modified PCSC-Lite variant can't be accessed without `cgo`.
+PCSC-Lite will most likely be (already is?) deprecated in favour of `CryptoTokenKit`.

 Prerequisites
 -------------